aws-samples/aws-iot-device-defender-agent-sdk-python/README.rst

 #. `Configure your lambda as a long-lived lambda <https://docs.aws.amazon.com/greengrass/latest/developerguide/long-lived.html>`__
 #.
 Configure the following environment variables:

    * **SAMPLE_INTERVAL_SECONDS:** The metrics generation interval.
-This defaults to 300 seconds if any value less than 300 is configured
+This defaults to 300 seconds *Note: 5 minutes (300 seconds) is the shortest reporting interval supported by AWS IoT Device Defender*
    * **PROCFS_PATH:** The destination path that you will configure for your **/proc** resource as shown below.

 #. `Configure a subscription from your lambda to the AWS IoT Cloud <https://docs.aws.amazon.com/greengrass/latest/developerguide/config_subs.html>`__